scottharwell/ajaxplorer-popup-selector/README.md

 3. Create a function to popup the window:
 	- (Required) The external_selector_type options must be set to popup.
 	- (Required) The relative_path parameter must be set and it must point to the Ajaxplorer folder that stores your files.
-	- (Optional) The filetypes array can be set if you want to limit the file extensions that can be returned.
-For instance, if you want to limit the files that can be returned to common image types, then use the format &filetypes[0]=jpg&filetypes[1]=gif&filetypes[2]=png&filetypes[3]=jpeg.
+	- (Optional) The filetypes string can be set if you want to limit the file extensions that can be returned.
+For instance, if you want to limit the files that can be returned to common image types, then use the format &filetypes=jpeg+jpg+gif+png.
 Omitting the filetypes in the URL will allow any file type to be returned to your callback function.

 	function chooseFile(){
 		var fbWindow = window.open(
-		"/ajaxplorer/?external_selector_type=popup&relative_path=/files/&filetypes[0]=jpg&filetypes[1]=gif&filetypes[2]=png&filetypes[3]=jpeg",
+		"/ajaxplorer/?external_selector_type=popup&relative_path=/files/&filetypes=jpeg+jpg+gif+png",
 		"ajaxplorer",
 		width=600,
 		height=500